Trafficking Risk in Sub-Saharan African Supply Chains

 Politics

-São Tomé and Príncipe is the smallest nation in all of Africa.
-It is ruled by a semi-presidential republic.
-The island nation has had a tumultuous relationship with democracy since its independence in 1975 from Portugal, and has experienced four non-violent and unsuccessful coup attempts in 1995, 1998, 2003, and 2009.
-The current prime minister, Patrice Trovoada, had his government brought down by a no-confidence vote in 2012, but was subsequently reinstated by legislative elections in 2014.
-President Evaristo Carvalho (who shares a party affiliation with Prime Minister Trovoada) was elected in September 2016.
-São Tomé and Príncipe has a mixed legal system which is based on the Portuguese model and recognizes civil and customary law.
-The supreme court is comprised of five justices who are appointed by the National Assembly.
-The legislative branch has a single body, the National Assembly, which is made up of 55 members directly elected to 4-year terms.[1]
+São Tomé and Príncipe is the second smallest and second-least populous nation in Africa.
+It is a semi-presidential republic located in the Gulf of Guinea in West Africa.
+The island nation gained independence from Portugal in 1975 and has experienced five non-violent coup attempts since 1995, the latest in 2022.
+[1] The current prime minister, Patrice Trovoada, had his government brought down by a no-confidence vote in 2012 and a lost election in 2018, but was subsequently reinstated by legislative elections in 2014 and 2022.
+President Carlos Manuel Vila Nova (who shares a party affiliation with Prime Minister Trovoada) was elected in September 2021, though the opposition initially disputed the election’s results.

 Economy